- Who We Are

 Edited by Jessica Shaw, Boston College of Social Work

-The Criminal Justice Interest Group Column features recent and ongoing work of our members.
+The Criminal Justice Interest Group Column features the work and ideas of our members.
 We encourage readers to reach out to the authors if they are interested in learning more or exploring potential opportunities for collaboration.
 We also invite readers to join one of our upcoming Learning Community Series presentations in which Criminal Justice Interest Group members share their work virtually to foster a learning community.
 More information, and recording of prior presentations, can be viewed at http://scra27.com/who-we-are/interest-groups/criminal-justice-interest-group/.

 Immigrant Justice Interest Group

-Edited by Fabricio Balcazar, University of Illinois at Chicago
+Edited by Fabricio Balcazar, University of Illinois Chicago and Kevin Ferreira, California State University Sacramento

 Regional Network News